 Jersey Joe is of particular interest to me, as he recently painted on camera for some Adidas spots.
 The commercials, which are about a year old now, show the process in a time lapse format, ultimately promoting a limited edition sneaker designed by the artist.

 Part of what I love most about the spot below is the homage to street graffiti in the way we see the mural from start to finish and we also get to see it covered and turned back into a blank canvas.
+It has to take a great artist to come to terms with the temporary nature of this art form, truly loving it for the process.

 I think these ads are pretty enough to frame.
 I found them over at Ads of The World.
 I love how the agency, Fischer America, took the traditional Batman and Robin Pows! and totally glammed them up.